MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-business-connectivity-service-applications.md

 # Manage Business Connectivity Service Applications

 In SharePoint in Microsoft 365, you can create Business Connectivity Services (BCS) connections to data sources, such as SQL Azure databases or Windows Communication Foundation (WCF) web services, that are outside the SharePoint site.
-Once you've created these connections, you can manage or edit BCS information in the SharePoint admin center.
+Once you've created these connections, you can manage or edit BCS information in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
 Microsoft SharePoint uses BCS together with Secure Store Services to access and retrieve data such as BDC Models from external data systems.
 See also [Deploy a Business Connectivity Services hybrid solution in SharePoint](../SharePointServer/hybrid/deploy-a-business-connectivity-services-hybrid-solution.md).

 ## Manage BCS permissions
 <a name="__toc338059706"> </a>